 Unlike equities, which typically entitle the holder to a continuing stake in a corporation, futures contracts normally specify a certain date for settlement in cash based on the reference asset.
 As the futures contracts approach expiration, they may be replaced by similar contracts that have a later expiration.
 This process is referred to as "rolling."
-If the market for these contracts is in "contango," meaning that the prices of futures contracts in the nearer months are lower than the price of contract, resulting in a cost to "roll" the futures contract.
+If the market for these contracts is in "contango," meaning that the prices of futures contracts in the nearer months are lower than the price of contracts in the distant months, the sale of the near-term month contract would be at a lower price than the longer-term contract, resulting in a cost to "roll" the futures contract.
 The actual realization of a potential roll cost will be dependent upon the difference in price of the near and distant contract.
 Because the margin requirement for futures contracts is less than the value of the assets underlying the futures contract, futures trading involves a degree of leverage.
 As a result, a relatively small price movement in a futures contract may result in immediate and substantial loss, as well as gain, to the Fund.